loicdescotte/loicdescotte.github.io/_posts/2015-01-23-scala-compose-option-future.md

 } yield a+b
 {% endhighlight %}

+Note : you can read [my helper](https://gist.github.com/loicdescotte/4044169) about for comprehension translation to `map/flatMap`.

 It's also easy to compose futures,  in a non blocking way :

 {% highlight scala %}